peteroupc/peteroupc.github.io/randomfunc.md

 ### Random Point Inside a Triangle

-The following pseudocode, which generates a uniformly random point inside a 2-dimensional triangle, takes three parameters, `p0`, `p1`, and `p2`, each of which is a 2-item list containing the X and Y coordinates, respectively, of one vertex of the triangle.
+The following pseudocode, which generates, uniformly at random, a point inside a 2-dimensional triangle, takes three parameters, `p0`, `p1`, and `p2`, each of which is a 2-item list containing the X and Y coordinates, respectively, of one vertex of the triangle.